 Yilan North: Yilan City, Toucheng, Jiaoxi, Yuanshan

-Covering the Yilan region north of the Lanyang River with Yilan City as the main hub, check out all things Jimmy Liao, a hot spring town, Taiwan’s best whisky distillery and an island shaped like a turtle.
+Covering the Yilan region north of the Lanyang River with Yilan City as the main hub, check out all things Jimmy Liao, Jiaoxi hot spring town, Taiwan’s best whisky distillery in Yuanshan head to an island shaped like a turtle from Toucheng.

-This guide covers areas south of the Lanyang River with Luodong as the main hub.
-Highlights include Yilan’s best night market, a cool traditional arts centre and some nifty cold springs.
+This guide covers areas south of the Lanyang River with the main hub Luodong and its famous night market, a cool traditional arts centre in Wujie, picturesque lakes and roads in Dongshan, the cute fishing village of Nanfang’ao and some nifty cold springs in Su’ao.

 The start of the mountainous scenic east coast of Taiwan and home to Taroko Gorge